 Alesis´s DM5 entry-level electronic kit is a rubber pad set-up harnessed to the company´s long-standing DM5 sound module.
 It´s not the last word in refinement by any means, but the rig nevertheless delivers decent value for money.
 Alesis clearly believed that improvements could and should be made however, and subsequently came up with this ‘Pro´ offering.

-Still employing the trusty DM5 brain, this kit features a more impressive rack and pads.
+Still employing the trusty DM5 brain, this electronic drum set features a more impressive rack and pads.
 It certainly looks serious, so let´s see how Pro it goes…

 Raising the bar